zalando-stups/java-sproc-wrapper/README.md

 Dependencies:
 -------------

- * Spring compatible type mapper for deserialize/serialize: https://github.com/danielnowak/sproc-spring-mapper
+ * standard Maven dependences (Spring, Postgres, Guava, ..), see pom.xml for details

 How to run integration tests
 ----------------------------